About WIHI

 Becoming an IB School - Process & Timeline:

-WIHS is in the process of becoming authorized as an International Baccalaureate Diploma Program.
-This process involves a series of steps that demonstrate our commitment to fully embrace the International Baccalaurreate Diploma Program expectations.
-In includes a extensive and detailed application form, a site visit from IB personnel, and additional demonstrations of commitment to the IB expectations.
+WIHI completed the authorization of an International Baccalaureate Diploma Program School in the spring of 2013.
+This process involved a series of steps that demonstrated our commitment to fully embrace the International Baccalaurreate Diploma Program expectations.
+In included a extensive and detailed application form, a site visit from IB personnel, and additional demonstrations of commitment to the IB expectations.

-In February of 2011 the school started the IB authorization process by submitting an interested school form.
+In February of 2011 our school started the IB authorization process by submitting an interested school form.
 In April of 2011 the school submitted the application for candidancy form and fees.
-Our final visit will take place in November of 2012.
+Our final visit took place in November of 2012.

-In February of 2011 the school started the IB authorization process by submitting an interested school form.
+In February of 2011 our school started the IB authorization process by submitting an interested school form.
 In April of 2011 the school submitted the application for candidancy form and fees.
-Our final visit will take place in November of 2012.
+Our final visit took place in November of 2012.

 Teaching Staff:

-Check the Faculty and Contact Us page for more information.
+Check out the Faculty and Contact Us page for more detailed information.

 Consortium School Governance: